HackingMinion/react-restaurant-menu/ASSESSMENT.md

 #### Steps

 The steps component is pretty simple.
 It contains a panel of buttons, one for each course.
-All the buttons for courses ahead of the current course, are disabled so that the user has to go through each course and maybe orders more meals than initially intened.
+All the buttons for courses ahead of the current course, are disabled so that the user has to go through each course and maybe orders more meals than initially intended.
 Another reason is that this way the main course can't be skipped, where at least one item has to be selected.

 #### Order